Support finitely recursive modules

 May be you can outline here main steps along with references to the code as a guideline for a person who will undertake this work.

-#5 Updated by Wilson Snyder about 5 years ago
+#5 Updated by Wilson Snyder over 5 years ago

 At present, verilator sorts the modules from top to bottom (modSortByLevel()) as the later stages require that ordering.
 In addition the visit routines assume that a module is not re-entered when processing (which is violated by loops).
 Also any userp()'s that are attached to a module assume that module is not referenced again.
 V3LinkCells, V3LinkParse, V3LinkDot, V3LinkResolve, V3LinkLValue, V3LinkJump, V3Param now mostly but not completely work on the entire netlist, e.g. all modules are LinkCell'ed, then all modules are LinkParsed, then all are LinkDot'ed, etc...
 This whole netlist assumption does not work with recursion as recursion is only broken by doing parameterization.